How to Stay Motivated for Running – 14 Proven Tips

 Following the Trail: Running on trails will give you a new perspective and teach your body to move in different ways.

 You can better understand foot placement, which will help you focus and stay in place.
-Running on dirt is kinder to your body than on pavement.
+Running on dirt is kinder to your body than running on pavement.

-17. Awaken Curiosity
+11. Awaken Curiosity

 Pique your curiosity and try to learn about some of the natural wildlife and plants in your area.
 Set out to discover or celebrate one new aspect of nature every time you go for a run.